-Digital calipers are your best friend when it comes to taking accurate measurements of small objects.
-In order to take accurate measurements, it’s important to know how to use calipers properly.
+Digital calipers are your best friend when it comes to taking accurate measurements of small objects, but it’s important to know how to use the calipers properly.
 For Bantam Tools Desktop PCB Milling Machine users, they’re downright indispensable for ensuring that your material dimensions in software are consistent with the material’s actual dimensions.

 Most decent calipers are accurate to within +/-0.001" (0.02 mm), which is enough to make sure you don’t cut too deep when milling and to know that your design will fit within the piece of material you’re using.

 This guide demonstrates how to use digital calipers to take various measurements and is useful for anyone wanting to learn how to use them properly.

 Why use calipers instead of a ruler?

 In a word, accuracy.
 A ruler and your eyeball might be fine for many scenarios but not when it comes to making sure your machine mills at a depth of 0.003" and not 0.006" or 0.001".
 For instance, if the material thickness (Z-axis) measurement is higher than expected, then on the first cutting pass the end mill will encounter more material than expected, which can dull or break the end mill.
 Alternately, if the material thickness (Z-axis) measurement is lower than expected, then the milling machine's cuts won't go deep enough.

 Why use digital calipers instead of dial calipers?